 Student Development faculty offices are conveniently located in four centers on campus.
 Prospective students may seek counseling assistance through services designed especially for them in the Center for New Students and Adult Services in F132.
 In addition, this center provides unique services for the adult student.
-The Career and Life Planning Center in A347 provides students with assistance on career decision making.
+The Career and Life Planning Center in A347 provides students with assistance in career decision making.
 Resources include the computerized guidance program DISCOVER and a career library.
-In addition, the Illinois Job Service is located in this area.
+In addition, a placement service is located in this area.
 In the Office of Testing Services, located in A347, students may take a variety of tests including CLEP and proficiency exams, television course exams, as well as interest or aptitude tests.
-General counseling services, including educational and personal counseling, are available to students in D142 and I117.
+General counseling services, educational planning, personal counseling and transfer resources are available to students in D142 and I117.